ionic-team/capacitor-site/docs/guides/angular.md

 ---
-title: Capacitor and Angular
+title: Using Angular with Capacitor
+sidebar_label: Angular
 description: Using Angular with Capacitor
 ---

-# Using Angular with Capacitor

 ## NgZone